Business Income in a Divorce

 Family Courts Require a Profit and Loss Statement

-What a family law court cannot do is simply estimate a business’s income based on conjecture.
+What a family court judge cannot do is simply estimate a business’s income based on conjecture.
 Nor will a family law judge simply accept a spouse’s self-serving and unsubstantiated estimate.
 With business incomes, only hard data will is acceptable.

 Business Income Affects Alimony and Child Support Payments